Greece Refugee Project – Easter 2019

 Phone: 0121 765 4404

-*Please note that when you are accepted as a participant on the project, we will require an initial deposit of £100 by Friday 2nd February 2018.
-A further amount of £200 will be due by Friday 16th February 2018 and the final balance due by Friday 9th March 2018, two weeks prior to departure.
+*Please note that when you are accepted as a participant on the project, we will require an initial non-refundable deposit of £100 within 7 days of being offered a place on the project; £200 by 28th Feb, Balance due 29th March 2019 , two weeks prior to departure.

-Of this amount: Approx. £200 is the payment for your ATOL protected flight and the remaining payment is for the rest of your project costs.
-If we become insolvent and have to close, only the payment for your ATOL protected flight will be refundable under the ATOL scheme.
-Click here for full details of our terms of operations in relation to your project.
+Of this amount: Approx. £350 is the payment for your ATOL projected flight and the remaining payment is for the rest of your project costs.
+If we become insolvent and have to close, only the payment for your ATOL protected flight will be refundable under to ATOL scheme.
+Click here for full details on our terms of operations in relation to your project.